Skip to main content

 Are you considering a career in the medical field?
 If so, the research training program for high school students at the Seattle Children’s Hospital may be the ideal internship opportunity for you.
 During the internship, students will learn about biochemistry, immunotherapy, gene editing, and infectious diseases.
 Students will also participate in college readiness and career exploration workshops.

-To participate, students must be completing their sophomore, junior, or senior year of high school and consider themselves underrepresented in the field of biomedical research.
-Eligibility to the in-person program is limited to local students who live within a two-hour commute of downtown Seattle.
+To participate, students must be current high school sophomores (rising juniors) and have a strong interest in biology, biochemistry, microbiology, public health, or a related scientific field.
+Eligibility for the program is limited to local students who live within commuting distance of downtown Seattle.

 Application Deadline: N/A